Increasing Information Extraction in Low-Signal Regimes via Multiple Instance Learning: Detailed report on experimental results and procedures

 \subsection{Final remarks}

+In this work, we analyzed the behavior of several ML estimators on a simplified model for a parameter estimation problem.
+Below, we summarize the main theoretical and empirical limitations and clarify which aspects remain open for future study.

+As stated in Section \ref{SMvsSMEFT_Section}, the datasets used in our experiments are simplified relative to real LHC data.
+The signal-to-background ratios used here are simplified relative to the real LHC data.
+Detector effects (e.g. pile-up and correlated detector responses) can violate the i.i.d. assumptions; thus instance dependencies must be addressed before applying our pipeline to full experimental data.

-Our detailed analysis confirms that while the set-based ML estimators are powerful, they are not "ideal" statistical tools out-of-the-box.
+Moreover, our detailed analysis confirms that while the set-based ML estimators are powerful, they are not "ideal" statistical tools out of the box.
 We identified several important behaviors that warrant further investigation.
 The nominal, per-bag predictions can be unphysical, only becoming meaningful when aggregated into a full test statistic.
 More fundamentally, we found a systematic violation of the second Bartlett identity, requiring a calibration \((c_{\text{cicc}})\) to ensure correct frequentist coverage.

+Likewise, we calculated the confidence intervals, Maximum-Likelihood Estimate (MLE) point, and the resulting Fisher Information metric through parabolic curve fitting.
+However, the error propagation, i.e. the theoretical and empirical uncertainty induced by this fitting, as well as the effect of the post-hoc bias correction procedure stated in the Appendix \ref{A_Details_bias_correction} was not rigorously derived in this work.
+Additionally, our analytic approximations for effective Fisher Information used first-order expansions.
+Higher-order corrections and heteroscedastic effects were not fully explored; adjustments for heteroscedastic variance are necessary for the general case.

 Furthermore, when the bag size \(N_B\) becomes large, the number of available bags \(M\) for training and testing necessarily decreases.
-Therefore, even if there are measures taken for bias, this presents a statistical limitation for obtaining an unbiased estimate, since the sample mean of the model's error, \(\frac{1}{M}\sum_j \epsilon_j\), is less guaranteed by the Law of Large Numbers to converge to its true expectation value of zero.
+Consequently, when \(N_B\) is large the number of independent bags \(M\) shrinks, and averages such as \(\tfrac{1}{M}\sum_j \epsilon_j\) may not approximate their expectation reliably; this weakens asymptotic guarantees and complicates bias correction.

 These findings motivate a clear research agenda that focuses on refining this methodology.
 Future work should focus on developing methods to mitigate these observed effects, for instance, by designing novel loss functions or regularization terms that enforce the Bartlett identity during training, or by creating architectures specifically designed to minimize parameter-dependent bias.
 A rigorous characterization of the ML error term, \(\sigma^2_{\epsilon}(N_B)\), also remains a critical open question.
 While our illustrative ansatz, \(\sigma^2_{\epsilon}(N_B) \propto C_1 \cdot \sqrt{N_B}\), is consistent with our observations, a more complete model is needed.
 For example, if the error contains an additional linear component \((\sigma^2_{\epsilon}(N_B) \propto C_1 \cdot \sqrt{N_B} + C_2 \cdot N_B)\), the model could never reach the true Fisher Information.
 Since both of these ansatz solutions would have similar scaling behavior with respect to bag size, without proving that the \(\sigma^2_{\epsilon}(N_B)\) is a sublinear function of \(N_B\), a simple empirical analysis would not be enough to determine whether we have reached the theoretical maximum Fisher Information for a given dataset.